steilerDev/icloud-photos-sync/CONTRIBUTING.md

 ### <a name="submit-feature-request"></a> Submitting a Feature Request

-Before you submit a feature request, please search the [issue tracker](https://github.com/steilerDev/icloud-photos-sync/issues).
-An similar request for your ultimate goal might already exist.
+Before you submit a feature request, please search the [issue tracker](https://github.com/steilerDev/icloud-photos-sync/issues?q=is%3Aopen+is%3Aissue+label%3Aclass%28feature%29+label%3Astatus%28open%29%2Cstatus%28wontfix%29%2Cstatus%28backlog%29%2C%22status%28help+needed%29%22%2C%22status%28in+progress%29%22%2Cstatus%28investigating%29%2Cstatus%28previewed%29+).
+A similar request for your ultimate goal might already exist.

 As this is a personal project, not all feature request will be considered.
 Additionally achieving your ultimate goal might be done in various ways, be open to possible implementations and make sure you can formulate your use case precisely.